 Resolution 156 of the 2015 World Radiocommunications Conference (WRC-15), recognizes, provides and sets out conditions for use of the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz by ESIMs communicating with geostationary space stations in the fixed-satellite service.
+Similarly, Resolution 169 of WRC-15, provides the conditions for use of the frequency bands 17.7-19.7 GHz and 27.5-29.5 GHz by ESIMs communicating with geostationary space stations in the fixed-satellite service.

-ESIMs are, in the context of Resolution 156 (WRC-15), satellite user terminals operating within geostationary FSS networks in the 19.7-20.2 GHz (space-to-Earth) and 29.5-30.0 GHz (Earth-to-space) bands, with small directional antennas, for the provision of broadband communication services.
+ESIMs are, in the context of Resolution 156 (WRC-15), and the subsequent Resolution 169 (WRC-19), satellite user terminals operating within geostationary FSS networks in the bands 17.7-20.2 GHz (space-to-Earth) and 27.5-30.0 GHz (Earth-to-space) bands, with small directional antennas, for the provision of broadband communication services.
 The terminals may be mounted on aircraft, ships or land vehicles or may be transportable devices used in motion or at temporary halts.